TU-SHOLT/TU-SHOLT/README.md

-- 👋 Hi, I’m Sean Holt.
+- 👋 Hi, I’m Sean.
 Recently left the Corporate Finance world to pursue development.
 I was tired of score keeping.
 I needed a change.

 - 👀 I’m interested in deepening my knowlege base in Java, Pythong, JavaScript, MERN and making more beautiful, quicker and responsive websites.
 I would eventually like to be able to produce mobile apps.